Ayta ash-Shaab: Ottoman era

 "Here are foundations of walls, built with well-dressed stones.
 Several sarcophagi were observed.
 On the east, south and west of village there are also two olive-presses and two rock-cut cisterns."

-The ruins of Khirbet Hazireh (Hazzirya) are located 2 km northeast of Ayta ash Shab, described by C.W.M.
+The ruins of Khirbet Hazireh (Hazzirya) are located 2 km northeast of Ayta ash-Shaab, described by C.W.M.
 Van De Velde in 1851.

 Modern era

-During the 2006 Lebanon War 85% of Ayta ash Shab's homes were destroyed, and heavy ground fighting ensued between Israeli forces and Hezbollah.
+During the 2006 Lebanon War, 85% of Ayta ash-Shaab's homes were destroyed, and heavy ground fighting ensued between Israeli forces and Hezbollah.

-On July 20, one civilian in the village was killed by Israeli fire, and three civilian villagers were killed the next day, also by Israeli fire.
+On 20 July 2006, one civilian in the village was killed, and the next day three more civilian villagers were killed, all by Israeli fire.
+The victims were reported by the Human Rights Watch as having no relation to Hezbollah.

-Despite repeated attacks the Israeli army was unable to take control of the village and lost 28 soldiers killed in the fighting.
+During the Israel–Hezbollah conflict, Hezbollah members used the village to fire missiles and coordinate attacks against Israel.
+Israel launched numerous airstrikes at the village in response.
+Almost all residents of the village have left, while frequent Israeli airstrikes and artillery barrages have reduced it to rubble, as it also happened in most nearby communities, while others, such as the Christian-inhabited town of Marjayoun, have been spared.

+On 1 October 2024, the IDF claimed that since the onset of the Israel–Hezbollah conflict in October 2023 and leading up to the October 2024 ground operation, it had destroyed 103 "terror targets" in Ayta ash-Shaab, including 51 tunnel shafts and nine rocket launchers, with tunnels reaching approximately 25 meters deep.

+As of October 25th more than 80% of the village has been destroyed.

+Demographics

+In 2014 Muslims made up 99.64% of registered voters in Ayta ash-Shaab.
+98.37% of the voters were Shiite Muslims.